Modern Slavery Act

 How we confirm this approach

-All suppliers must confirm their approach to challenging modern slavery and the steps they are taking to ensure it is eliminated within their business and supply chain at the start of our relationship with them.
+All clients and suppliers must confirm their approach to challenging modern slavery and the steps they are taking to ensure it is eliminated within their business and supply chain at the start of our relationship with them.
 This is followed by regular reviews with the manager of the respective contract to confirm the position remains acceptable.

 All our staff regularly complete a variety of mandatory training modules which provide the necessary learning materials to help them identify then report on any slavery or human trafficking they may encounter.